pammacdotnet/TypstPaper/paper.typ

 ) <fig:universe>

 = Typst Universe <sec:universe>
-Typst Universe is an online platform that offers a curated collection of templates and packages designed to enhance and automate Typst documents (@fig:universe).
+Typst Universe#footnote("http://typst.app/universe") is an online platform that offers a curated collection of templates and packages designed to automate Typst documents (@fig:universe).
 Users can find resources ranging from thesis templates to visualization tools, all aimed at simplifying the document creation process.
-The platform allows users to search, browse categories, and submit their own contributions, fostering a collaborative environment for Typst users.
+The platform allows users to search, browse categories, and submit their own contributions, fostering a collaborative environment.
 Some of the packages present in this site are briefly described in @tab:packages.

 #figure(
   align(center)[#table(